pixee/docs/docs/faqs.md

 ### Why does pixee sometimes add new dependencies to my project?

 We always prefer to use existing controls built into a language, or a control from a well-known and trusted community dependency.
 When this is not an option, we add our own open source dependency to the project to ensure maximum readability and maintainability.
-All dependencies utilize a MIT License, which permits anyone to view, use, modify, distribute, and contribute to the MIT-licensed code.
+All dependencies utilize permissive open-source licenses.

 Learn more about the [Java Security Toolkit (io.github.pixee.java-security-toolkit) on Maven Central](https://central.sonatype.com/artifact/io.github.pixee/java-security-toolkit/overview).